Justina Paaga /Joseph Wiyorbie, GNA

 "Western Region, described as one of the most peaceful regions in the country also has a fair share of chieftaincy, land disputes and illegal mining activities".

 She in this regard, appealed to the members to collaborate with other key institutions in the region to work towards sustainable peace in the region.

 Alhaji Ridallah Mohammed Awal, National Board Member, who inducted the members into office, emphasized that the Council was non-partisan and should be respected as such and urged the Council members to work hard for sustainable peace in the region.

 According to him, a conflict mapping exercise carried out by the National Peace Council in collaboration with the University of Cape Coast showed that every region in Ghana was challenged by numerous and diverse conflicts.

-The Council members were also to engage in public education and create awareness of conflict indicators within the Region and make recommendations to the RCC and regional Security Council in how to improve the situation.
+The Council members are also to engage in public education and create awareness of conflict indicators within the region and make recommendations to the RCC and regional Security Council on how to improve the situation.

-Facilitate the organization of activities that build friendship, promote trust, tolerance, good will and reconciliation between communities, initiate and support capacity building training programme for relevant stakeholders in the Region as well as perform other functions that maybe assigned by the RCC.
+Facilitate the organisation of activities that build friendship, promote trust, tolerance, good will and reconciliation between communities, initiate and support capacity building training programme for relevant stakeholders in the region as well as perform other functions that maybe assigned by the RCC.